in

 Colonial Baseboard

-Colonial Colonial design is known to be quite classical and used many decorative elements.
+Colonial design is known to be quite classical and uses many decorative elements.
 Wood is the material to use, as that is what was available the time the style came to be.

 Heavy items with a lot of decoration were used throughout the homes, which is also relayed throughout the design of the baseboards.

-Natural colors and not too much attention are brought to the baseboards in the colonial style.
-Often white or the natural wood is left.
-Crown molding and dado rails are popular in colonial design and are coordinated with the baseboards.
+Natural colors and not too much attention are brought to the walls in the colonial style.
+Often, white or natural wood is left.
+Crown molding and dado rails are popular in colonial design and are coordinated with the wall trim.

 Modern Baseboards

-Modern Modern design uses a majority of neutral colors, and does not focus too much on baseboards in particular, due to the minimalist nature of the style.
+Modern design uses a majority of neutral colors and does not focus too much on baseboards in particular due to the minimalist nature of the style.

-This leads the baseboards to be of similar color to the wall paint, or something soft and white to keep it from standing out.
+This leads the trim to be of a similar color to the wall paint or something soft and white to keep it from standing out.

 Craftsman Style Baseboard

-The craftsman style is, as the name suggests, is all about the craftsman!
-This is where they get creative with the materials that are available.
+The craftsman style is, as the name suggests, all about the craftsman!
+This is where they get creative with the available materials.

-These handmade baseboards are a staple in craftsman style home due to the immense focus on built ins, moldings and millwork.
-Typically these baseboards are of simple structure and are made of durable hardwood.
+These handmade baseboards are a staple in craftsman style home due to the immense focus on built ins, moldings, and millwork.
+Typically, these rustic pieces are of simple structure and are made of durable hardwood.

 Farmhouse Baseboards

-Farmhouse Farmhouse style baseboards leave the space gelling informal and traditional.
-Often for the baseboards wood is the chosen material as the rest of the house is styled using woods.
+Farmhouse style baseboards leave the space gelling informal and traditional.
+Often, wood is the chosen material as the rest of the house is styled using this material.

-Crown molding and simple baseboards are common in the farmhouse design.
-In this style you may find vibrant colors or whitewashed wood in the baseboards to coordinate with the rest of the space.
+Crown molding and simple trim are common in the farmhouse design.
+In this style, you may find vibrant colors or whitewashed wood for wall trim to coordinate with the rest of the space.

-These are all relatively in budget as well, since the simple design is preferred versus and elaborate designs and moldings that can increase price.
+These are all relatively in the budget as well since the simple design is preferred versus the elaborate designs and moldings that can increase the price.

 Baseboard Material